Kazi Golam Morshed

-Kazi Golam Morshed is a Bangladesh Nationalist Party politician and the former Member of Parliament of Natore-3.
+Kazi Golam Morshed is a Bangladesh Nationalist Party politician and a former member of parliament for Natore-3.

 Career

 Morshed was elected to parliament from Natore-3 as a Bangladesh Nationalist Party candidate in 1995, 1996, and 2001.
-He was arrested by Bangladesh Police in 2015.
-He is the Vice-President of Natore District unit of Bangladesh Nationalist Party.
+He was arrested by the Bangladesh Police in 2015.
+He is the vice-president of Natore District unit of Bangladesh Nationalist Party.